-Increasing inpatient rehabilitation intensity, compared to standard therapy, can improve Glasgow Outcome Scale scores and functional outcomes post ABI in the short term.
+Increasing inpatient rehabilitation intensity compared to standard therapy, can improve Glasgow Outcome Scale scores and functional outcomes post ABI in the short term.

-The efficacy of increasing inpatient rehabilitation intensity post ABI can change based on the rehabilitation institution and available resources.
+The efficacy of increased inpatient rehabilitation intensity post ABI can change based on the rehabilitation institution and available resources.

 Inpatient therapy intensity predicts motor functioning post ABI at discharge.

+High-level involvement in neurorehabilitation goal setting may result in a greater number of attained goals being maintained at follow-up (two months) in individuals with an ABI.

 Early inpatient rehabilitation is associated with better outcomes in individuals post ABI.

 Inpatient rehabilitation in the chronic phase of ABI can still yield meaningful results.

 Earlier outpatient rehabilitation is associated with better outcomes post ABI.